padmaja-kulkarni/vine_tomato_grasping/flex_grasp/README.md

 And the previously generated calibration file will be loaded automatically.

 ### Run (Real Hardware)
-1. Again, first launch the enviroment.
-To launch the interbotix enviroment for real hardware run in your terminal:
+1. Again, first launch the environment.
+To launch the interbotix environment for real hardware run in your terminal:
     ```
     roslaunch flex_grasp interbotix_enviroment.launch camera_sim:=false robot_sim:=false
     ```
     Here we use the parameters to toggle between Gazebo simulation and real hardware:
     - camera_sim: simulate the camera (default: true)
     - robot_sim: simulate the manipulator (default: true)

-2. You have succesfully started the enviroment.
+2. You have successfully started the environment.
 To stat the controls run in your terminal:
     ```
     roslaunch flex_grasp interbotix_control.launch
     ```
 3. An rqt graphical user interface should pop up, sometimes in initializes incorrect, if this happens hit Ctrl + C, and retry

-4. You have succesfully initialized the controls, and the robot is ready to go.
+4. You have successfully initialized the controls, and the robot is ready to go.

+Note: if you get warnings that the end effector is not able to reach its targets upon closing you may consider redefining the Closed interbotix_gripper group state as stated in `/interbotix_ros_arms/interbotix_moveit/config/srdf/px150.srdf.xacro`.
+I am using values of 0.017 and -0.017 due to the additional finger tips.

 ### Command (Virtual) Robot
 To activate an action, a command needs to be published on the `ROBOT_NAME/pipeline_command`.
 This can be done using the GUI: